carljparker/HW4-CaJoPa-DocumentToDo/README.md

 (HW3).
 The most challenging thing about this HW was understanding how the ToDoList object needed to be shared between the ViewController and the NSDocument.
-Even after I learned that I needed to share the object, it was still (completely) unclear to me how to navigate the class structure in NSDocument to provide the ViewController a reference to the ToDoClass.
+Even after I learned that I needed to share the object, it was still unclear to me how to navigate the class structure in NSDocument to provide the ViewController a reference to the ToDoClass.
 Here is the crucial code:

     NSStoryboard *sb = [NSStoryboard storyboardWithName:@"Main" bundle:nil];
     NSWindowController *wc = [sb instantiateControllerWithIdentifier:@"Document Window Controller"];